DrVogtster/QPDE-FV-WENO/README.md

  # Cite our work
- If you found these codes to useful in academic research, please cite:
+ If you found these codes to useful in academic research, please consider citing our work:
-- include Bibtex + google scholar reference later (after publication).
+@article{vogt2025incorporating,
+  title={Incorporating high-accuracy, finite-volume shock stabilization methods into a quantum algorithm for nonlinear partial differential equations}, author={Vogt, Ryan and Berjamin, Harold and Rouillard, Hunter and Raff, Edward and Ranade, Priyanka and Collett, Torstein and D'Angelo-Cosme, Roberto and Holt, James and Gaitan, Frank}, journal={Physical Review A}, volume={112}, number={5}, pages={052431}, year={2025}, publisher={APS}
+}